Credit card refunds: How they work and how to request one

 How does a refund on a credit card work?

-When you need a credit card refund, the best place to start is the place you made your purchase.
+When you need a credit card refund, the best place to start is with the merchant.

 You can contact the merchant and explain your situation.
 If the merchant agrees to the refund, you’ll get a credit to your account.